AlexaH88/gamer-guild/README.md

 - Tutor Support, Student Care and the Slack Community at [Code Institute](https://codeinstitute.net/global/) for their support.

-- And last but not least, my fiancé [Antoine Masson](https://www.linkedin.com/in/antoine-masson-55b65094/) for helping me through the stressful moments and for supporting us financially while I make this big career change.
+- And last but not least, my husband [Antoine Masson](https://www.linkedin.com/in/antoine-masson-55b65094/) for helping me through the stressful moments and for supporting us financially while I make this big career change.